ElektraInitiative/libelektra/src/tools/fuse/README.md

 ### "Leaf"-Keys that act as as directories

 Keys at the bottom of the hierarchy are normally treated as files.
 However in certain cases, like explicitly creating directories using `mkdir`, this would result in files being displayed, making it impossible to expand the hierarchy using standard tools.
-Therefore, when a directory is created, the special meta-key `fuse/directory` is set to override this behaviour.
+Therefore, when a directory is created, the special metakey `fuse/directory` is set to override this behavior.

 ### Filesystem attributes